natefleming/vector-db-bakeoff/README.md

 # vector-db-bakeoff

-This project generates synthetic evaluation datasets for **VectorStoreRetriever** evaluation using previously chunked datasets.
+This project generates synthetic evaluation datasets for **VectorStoreRetriever** evaluation using chunked documents.
 It leverages various tools and libraries to **generate synthetic questions**, **answers**, and **additional metadata** for vector database retriever evaluation.
 **Evaluation** leverages the **mlflow** evaluation api for metric tracking and the **langchain** **VectorStoreRetriever** interface for execution.

 ## Prerequisites